waseem-h/kubernetes-operator/website/content/en/docs/Getting Started/v0.6.x/_index.md

 ---
-title: "Latest (v0.7.x)"
+title: "v0.6.x"
-linkTitle: "Latest (v0.7.x)"
+linkTitle: "v0.6.x"
 weight: 1
-date: 2021-12-08
+date: 2021-08-19
 description: >
-  How to work with the latest, currently supported Jenkins Operator version.
+  How to work with Jenkins Operator 0.6.x version.
+We recommend migrating to a newer version.
 ---

 {{% pageinfo %}}
-This document describes a getting started guide for **Jenkins Operator** `v0.7.x` and also additional configuration.
+This document describes a getting started guide for **Jenkins Operator** `v0.6.x` and also additional configuration.
 {{% /pageinfo %}}

 ## First Steps